Don’t Miss These Florence Hidden Gems

 Basilica of Santa Croce

-Inside Santa Croce you’ll find the final resting places of Michelangelo, Galileo, Machiavelli, and Gioacchino Rossini (the famous Italian opera composer).
-There’s also a memorial to Dante, poet and writer of the Divine Comedy.
+Inside Santa Croce, you’ll find the final resting places of Michelangelo, Galileo, Machiavelli, and Gioacchino Rossini (the famous Italian opera composer).
+There’s also a memorial to Dante, the poet and writer of the Divine Comedy.

 marble tomb inside basilica